badrannn/Mini-goodreads/README.md

-# team-67
 Networks project

-This is a simple library website which me and my team done for a university projects.
+A simple library website which my team and I implemented for a university project.
 We were provided with the CSS and HTML code and were asked to make a functional website out of it.